 This may seem obvious, but not everybody thinks to do this, and it can make a huge difference in how much time you spend waiting on line during your trip.
 Here is a detailed Crowd Calendar for 2019.

-3. You can request a free wake-up call each morning from either Mickey or Stitch on the resort hotel phone.
+If you’re staying at a Disney resort, you can request a free wake-up call each morning from either Mickey Mouse or Stitch on the resort hotel phone.

 (On our last trip, my teenage daughters both gave me horrified looks when I asked them if we should take advantage of this.
 Needless to say, we ended up getting the housekeeping service.)